mvdkwast/obsidian-copy-as-html/README.md

 ## Known issues

 - No mobile support
-- Special fields (double-colon attributes, ...) are not removed. (front-matter is)
+- Support for removing special dataview fields (double-colon attributes, ...) is experimental, and bracket notation is not supported.
+They are also not removed from transcluded files.
 - data-uris can use a lot of memory for big/many pictures
-- transclusions with block references are not supported (transclusions with headings are)

-Also see the issues section on github.
+Also see the [issues](https://github.com/mvdkwast/obsidian-copy-as-html/issues) section on github, and feel free to ask anything [here](https://github.com/mvdkwast/obsidian-copy-as-html/discussions).

 ## Install